 In 2015, Words of Choice was honored with THE VISION AWARD by the Abortion Conversation Project.
 We reach our 300th entry on the blog, Up the Creativity, about creative actions around reproductive rights.
 We showed our short film on Reproductive Justice at film festivals, and created a special live performance, Reproductive Freedom on Fire, for The Left Forum.
 We reach over 300 posts on our blog, Up the Creativity.
 We screened our Reproductive Justice Walking Tour film at Manhattan Plaza in New York City with the International Women Artists’ Salon.
 In August, Cooper delivered a paper on reproductive rights, sexual violence and domestic workers at an international conference in China.

 In 2016, the Reproductive Freedom Festival by Words of Choice mounted a Live and Live Arts Streaming production of 31 short plays on reproductive rights, health, freedom and justice.
 Also streamed were two original songs and electronic art.
 Thirty-five actors and seven directors participated.
 Working with Live Streaming partner VirtualArts.TV, the festival reached all 50 states and nine countries.
 Over 6,000 people watched.
 The Reproductive Freedom Festival opened a new Activist Page for follow-up.
 In addition to several articles about the Festival, Cooper discussed it on the radio case, Issues for our Tissues.
-In fall 2016, the Reproductive Freedom Anthology of Indie Theatre Now publishes the works produced in the Reproductive Freedom Festival — everyone can read them!
+In fall 2016, the Reproductive Freedom Anthology of Indie Theatre Now published the works produced in the Reproductive Freedom Festival — everyone can read them!

 In 2017, Words of Choice was honored with a THANK YOU AWARD from the Quixote Foundation in Seattle, WA for bringing “honest, funny and truth-telling power to … the importance of a woman’s right to choose.”
+We began a Community Outreach program, teaching Creative Theatre and Arts at a facility for women exiting prison.
+We performed a Live Radio Program, Reproductive Freedom Is What We Want, with the International Women Artists’ Salon, and available on-demand for free.

 Where to Find